-The “holiday spirit” is a real thing, and we promise you that nothing will make you more grateful for what you have than sharing some of it with someone who has less.
+The “holiday spirit” is a real thing, and we promise you, nothing will make you more grateful for what you have than sharing some of it with someone who has less.

 8. New pumpkin recipes

-Pumpkins are a remarkably versatile fruit, adding rich autumnal flavor to sweet treats and savory soups—and everything in between.
+Pumpkins are a remarkably versatile fruit, adding rich autumnal flavor to sweet treats, savory soups and everything in between.
 This is the best time to experiment with pumpkin recipes, whipping up all your orange-hued favorites.
-Or just buy premade pumpkin treats—we love Costco’s pumpkin pie, which is just $6.99!
+Or just buy premade pumpkin treats—we love Costco’s pumpkin pie, and it’s just $5.99!

 Mums are a perennial (get it?)
 Thanksgiving favorite.
 Buy a pot for yourself, or bring one as a hostess gift.